metricly/metricly-docs/content/billing-analysis/ba-guides/how-to-find-resources-missing-tags.md

 You already have a tagging strategy in place and you've mastered exploring your costs by services, attributes, and tags.
 So what's next?

-Another great way to discover savings opportunities (or simply gain more context for your bill) is to examine what _hasn't_ been tagged.
+Another great way to discover savings opportunities (or simply gain more context for your bill) is to examine what _hasn't_ been given a particular value for a tag.
 The easiest way to find resources that are missing tags is to use the Billing Analysis tool.

 ## Prerequisites